sgtran/cse15l-lab-reports/LabReport4.md

 The _third_ step is to run tests by running the following command:

-java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples <enter>
+<code> java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore TestListExamples  &lt;enter&gt;</code>

 * This command ran the junit tests.
 * It should look like this: